fmaraposo/messaging-app/README.md

-# messaging-app
+# Messaging App

-An online chat using React.js, Node.js and Stream.io
+An online chat developed using Javascript, React.js, Node.js and Stream.io